shamsway/octant/README.md

 ```
 **WARNING: Batteries are not included.
 This battlestation is not yet fully functional**

-Octant is an open source project that provides automation and infrastructure as code for setting up and managing a homelab environment.
-The project utilizes various tools and technologies such as 1Password, Consul, Terraform, Ansible, Nomad, and Tailscale to create a scalable and flexible homelab setup.
+Octant is an open source project that provides automation and infrastructure as code for setting up and managing a home lab environment.
+The project utilizes various tools and technologies such as 1Password, Consul, Terraform, Ansible, Nomad, and Tailscale to create a scalable and flexible home lab setup.

 ## Features